U.S., China must manage 'intense competition', top Biden adviser says | Law-Order

 However, he said there were "tough and direct exchanges" with Yang over the Taiwan Strait, although he did give details.
 China claims Taiwan as its own territory and has stepped up military and political pressure to try and force the democratically ruled island to accept Chinese sovereignty.

-"We see Taiwan as a vibrant economy, a vibrant democracy ... a place that we are very much focused on having a deep and lasting relationship with across multiple dimensions," he said.
+"We see Taiwan as a vibrant economy, a vibrant democracy ... a place that we are very much focused on having a deep and lasting relationship with across multiple dimensions," Sullivan said.
+Taiwan's foreign ministry said in a statement following Sullivan's comments that Taiwan will continue to play its role as a contributor to peace and stability in the Taiwan Strait and the Indo-Pacific region.

+Taiwan will also "continue to strengthen its self-defence capabilities and firmly maintain Taiwan's free and democratic system", the ministry said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)